Welcome to the department of Materials

 Our unrivalled links with industry are hugely beneficial to our students, who have the opportunity to take industrial placements as part of their study.
 We also tailor our courses according to industrial feedback and needs, ensuring our graduates are well-prepared for the job market.
 The quality of our courses and teaching has been consistently highly rated by our students and, in the National Student Survey, we have been rated first in the UK for materials for five of the past six years.

-Our research activities are organised into 5 key areas; energy materials, nano materials, processing, surface engineering and sustainability.
+Our research activities are organised into 3 key areas: Processing; Advanced Materials; and Soft Matter.
 However, we adopt an interdisciplinary approach to our research and frequently interact with other departments and Research Schools.

 If you need any further information, please do not hesitate to get in touch, we will be happy to help.

 Professor Gary Critchlow - Head of Department, Professor of Surface and Interface Science